Regulation of estate agents, auctioneers and management agents

 There are 4 different licence types:

-• Licence type D - Property management services
+• Type D - Property management services

-PSPs can apply for their licences online at prsalicences.ie.
-Licences are valid for 1 year, and must be renewed annually.
-The PRSA has published a Guide to becoming a licensed property services provider to help PSPs understand the requirements of being licensed and how to complete the application forms.
+The PRSA has published a Guide to becoming a licensed property services provider (pdf) to help PSPs understand the requirements of being licensed and how to complete the application forms.

-It is illegal to provide a property service without a licence and PSPs found to be trading without one are subject to sanction, a fine and/or possible imprisonment.
-If you think a PSP is providing a property service without a licence you should report this to the PRSA at info@psr.ie.
+If you think a PSP is providing a property service without a licence, you should report this to the PRSA at info@psr.ie.

 Using a property services provider